How to become an employer of choice

 The first step toward becoming an employer of choice is defining what type of person you're trying to hire.
 Are you seeking someone who aligns with your company's mission, vision, and core values?
 Or are you looking for those you can teach and help grow?

 As an employer, you can't be everything to everyone, and you don't want to be.
-You only want to recruit and retain people who fit your company culture.
+You only want to recruit and retain people who fit your corporate culture.

-By hiring excellent employees from the start, you'll be able to help them down the path to promotion when your organization is ready for more leaders.
+By hiring excellent employees from the start, you'll help them down the path to promotion when your organization is ready for more leaders.
 This saves you time and the hassle of training external hires for essential management roles when they may not understand the company.

 2. Identify the perks your ideal employee wants